You know, that's just, that's just really, I mean, that's just over the top.

 He wouldn't rely on his allies.

-He wouldn't work with the UN.
+He wouldn't work with the U.N.

-He wouldn't listen to allies, he wouldn't kowtow to them.
+He wouldn't kowtow to them.

 And now Bush is outsourcing American foreign policy.